brichter89/akeneo-pim-test/README.md

     $ vagrant ssh

+You now can either

+- install dependencies with composer (might be slower):

+        $ cd /var/www/akeneo
+        $ composer install

+- or (might be faster) download [the zip file](http://www.akeneo.com/download/) and extract contents of `pim-community-standard-vX.X.X-XXX/` to the `akeneo` dir in your project (just overwrite all files)

-and install Akeneo PIM:
+Now you can install Akeneo PIM:

     $ akeneo-install

-(this might take up to 30 minutes)
+(this might take about 30 minutes)